varaiy/CD-INS/README.md

 z=x
 2
  −x+1
-For input: x3, the calculation is:
+For input x3, the calculation is:

 𝑧
 =